-Geranium (Pelargonium graveolens) essential oil is derived from the plant’s stems and leaves and is often referred as the ‘poor man’s rose oil‘ due to its many shared compounds and benefits with its more expensive cousin.
+Geranium (Pelargonium graveolens) essential oil is derived from the plant’s stems and leaves.
+It is often referred as the ‘poor man’s rose oil‘ due to its many shared compounds and benefits with its more expensive cousin.
 If you ask me I would say ‘extremely poor cousin’ but I think you all get the point…

 Geranium oil contains about 67 compounds with the main components being:

 - Citronellol (26.7 percent) .